-Days 9: Victoria Mekong Cruise - Saigon
+Days 10: Can Tho - Saigon

-Bid farewell to the Victoria Mekong, boarding the ship's shuttle bus from Can Tho to Saigon and stopping en route in Cai Be for a delicious local lunch.
+Bid farewell to the Victoria Mekong and drive from Can Tho to Saigon, stopping en route in Cai Be for a delicious local lunch.
+Meet your National Escort, who will guide you through all that Vietnam has to offer.

-In Saigon, you will be met by your Vietnamese guide.
 This evening, dinner will be at Noir, a restaurant that supports Saigon's visually impaired, for a sensory 'dining in the dark' experience.